 Figure 4: The cumulative fish prey consumed (g) by an individual Northern Pikeminnow during the peak Chinook Salmon emigrations for fall DSR (top left) and spring NRR (top right) and corresponding daily mean water temperatures (bottom panels).
 The black line is the median Northern Pikeminnow diet scenario, consisting of 60% fish and the gray area shows the range between diet scenarios of 30% and 90% fish prey.
 Daily mean water temperatures were summarized from six years of data available from the Shoup gage station.

 Figure 5: Estimated number of juvenile Chinook Salmon consumed by Northern Pikeminnow from a sensitivity analysis of variable diet scenarios.
-The proportion of Chinook Salmon in the total fish prey consumed by Northern Pikminnow were evaluated for 30%, 50%, and 65% scenarios, similar to those reported by Zimmerman and Ward 1999
+The proportion of Chinook Salmon in the total fish prey consumed by Northern Pikminnow were evaluated for 30%, 50%, and 65% scenarios, similar to those reported by Zimmerman and Ward 1999.

 Figure 6: Estimated reduction in the annual number of returning adult Chinook Salmon as a result of Northern Pikeminnow predation.
 Error bars indicate 95% confidence intervals.